-Lastly, I show you how it can be used in a simple python script so you’re able to gather and use the data from it.
+Lastly, I show you how it can be used in a simple python script, so you’re able to gather and use the data from it.

 I explain a bit further down each of the parts that I will be using in this circuit.
 Be sure to read up on it if you need more information on these.

-If you want to see visually step by step on how to set up the light sensor circuit & code, then be sure to check out the video below.
-It contains almost everything the text version of this tutorial does.
-You can find text instructions & information right underneath the video.
+If you want to see step by step on how to set up the light sensor circuit and code, then be sure to check out the video just under the equipment list.

-You can do this without any breadboard gear but I would highly recommend investing in some if you plan on doing a lot of circuitry work.
+You can do this without any breadboard gear, but I would highly recommend investing in some if you plan on doing a lot of circuitry work.

-- Light sensor (LDR Sensor)
+Light sensor (LDR Sensor)